 Displacement is calculated first.
 Here the displaced shape has been magnified 2000x.
 It can be seen from the top view that under pressure the legs separate.
 The diameter also grows, but not from the centerline.
 The displaced shape is complex enough that the analyst cannot easily predict it.
 From this it is expected that the stress pattern will also be complex.

-The analyst needs to come up with some approaches to solving the problem.
+The designer needs to come up with some approaches to solving the problem.
 Often it takes multiple attempts to gradually home in on a few good alternatives.
 Fortunately we can do this without too much difficulty.
 If the job is not a rush the analyst can break the job over several days and gradually figure out some elegant insights by experimentation.
 If the job is a rush, perhaps the most elegant approach might not be taken, but still a solution can be found.

 Here is the base design again.
 The model shape, displacement and stress plots are all on one image.
 Below some alternatives separate ideas that work from ones that fail.
 The same displacement multiplier and stress scale is used for all.